dlguswo333/dlguswo333.github.io/markdown/2026/08-03-en-I-built-android-app-with-capacitorjs.md

 |`@capacitor/dialog`|Provides methods for triggering native dialog windows for alerts, confirmations, and input prompts.|

-So as long as you do not need some native features that CapacitorJS does not provide you can keep your web code clean.
+So as long as you do not need some native features that CapacitorJS does not provide you can focus on your web code.

 However, you might be worried that your app will not work on web if you import CapacitorJS in your project.
 Your concern makes sense, but one strong point of CapacitorJS is that it supports web as well as Android and iOS!\